How to Help with Anxiety and Other Mental Health Issues in Apprentices

 “Ill mental health can be in many forms, from anxiety and depression to self-harm, psychosis and suicide,” says Laura Geary, the chief people officer for Headmasters, who takes mental health particularly seriously.

 With 69% of its employees aged under 30, and over 200 of them being apprentices aged over 16, the overall wellbeing of their team is extremely important to members like Laura.
 “Headmasters take great pride in being equipped to help guide and get our employees the right medical help.
 Together, we can achieve a healthy mentality.”

-Below, Laura shares 4 small things salons can do to ensure that apprentices are looked out for and that a ‘healthy mentality’ is maintained.
+For HJ’s Mental Health Awareness Week, we revisit a chat with Laura from Headmasters who shares four small things salons can do to ensure apprentices are looked out for and a ‘healthy mentality’ is maintained.

 Set up a direct, private line of contact

 “Headmasters have a discreet and confidential mental health support team email address, where team members provide advice and guidance in getting the appropriate support and help from local and accredited charities.”

 “We have 20 qualified mental health first aiders, 16 of whom graduated January 2020 (pictured above).
 Headmasters started this pioneering mental health first aiders (MHFA) initiative in 2018 with an aim to help stop the stigma that surrounds mental health and build a supportive culture for all apprentices and stylists in the Headmasters workplace.”

 “Headmasters offer training to managers, including mental health awareness and safeguarding, to help craft a better understanding and to encourage support and confidence in helping anyone suffering from ill mental health.”